Oliver's Castle

 Where an ancient hill fort looks out over a historic battlefield.

 There is no castle at Olivers Castle and Oliver Cromwell never came here.
-What you will find is a windswept Iron Age hillfort set high on Roundway Down, overlooking the site of a decisive Civil War battle.
+What you will find is a windswept Iron Age hillfort set high on Roundway Down near Devizes in Wiltshire, overlooking the site of a decisive Civil War battle.

-This walk combines woodland paths, open chalk downland and a dramatic hilltop loop with far reaching views across Wiltshire.
+One of our favourite walks at Wild And The West.
+This trail combines woodland paths, open chalk downland and a dramatic hilltop loop with far reaching views across Wiltshire.

 Practicalities

-Start/Finish: Devizes White Horse car park, Roundway Hill
+• Start/Finish: Devizes White Horse car park, Roundway Hill, Wiltshire, SN10 2HZ

-Start/Finish: Devizes White Horse car park, Roundway Hill
+Start/Finish: Devizes White Horse car park, Roundway Hill, Wiltshire, SN10 2HZ

 Terrain: Chalk downland, woodland paths and open ridges.
 Uneven and slippery when wet